 About the author

 Angus FitzSimons is a comedy writer, producer and director, most recently of the smash hit theatrical revue Senior Moments, starring Max Gillies, John Wood, Playschool icon Benita Collings and John Howard, with musical arrangements by the late great Geoff Harvey.

 He has written sketches and material for Andrew Denton and Doug Mulray, as well as being a staff writer on television shows like Good News Week, Life Support, Backberner, The Chaser's CNNNN, Comedy Inc and David Tench Tonight.

-For the Movie Network, Angus and his long-term writing partner Brumpton created, wrote and produced two seasons of the AWGIE-nominated TV sitcom The Jesters, starring Mick Molloy, Susie Porter and Deborah Kennedy; with Angus directing the second series of the show.
-In 2016, Angus and Kevin created the comedy revue Senior Moments, which premiered at the Glen Street Theatre with Penny Cook and Lex Marinos and has now enjoyed three sold-out national tours across Australia.
+For the Movie Network, Angus and his long-term writing partner Kevin Brumpton created, wrote and produced two seasons of the AWGIE nominated TV sitcom The Jesters starring Mick Molloy, Susie Porter and Deborah Kennedy; with Angus directing the second series of the show.
+In 2016, Angus and Kevin created the comedy revue Senior Moments which premiered at the Glen St. Theatre with Penny Cook and Lex Marinos and has now enjoyed three sold-out national tours across Australia.